mchan-fr/clipnotes-ai-summarizer/README.md

 ```

 The app will open in your default browser.

+### ⚠️ Limitations
+	•	Videos longer than 25 minutes may exceed GPT-4’s token limit
+	•	English audio only
+	•	YouTube Shorts or DRM-restricted videos may not work

 ### 👋 Personal Note
 This project was built by [Marcus Chan](https://www.linkedin.com/in/marcuslowchan/) to explore the intersection of generative AI and applied editorial innovation.
 It reflects an ongoing journey to blend storytelling expertise with growing AI fluency.